-These diets may differ in the types of foods they restrict (such as high-fat or high-carbohydrate foods) but are effective if they create the necessary energy deficit (21,31-33).
+Dietary interventions may differ in the types of foods they restrict (such as highfat or high-carbohydrate foods) but are effective if they create the necessary energy deficit (20,35-37).
 Use of meal replacement plans prescribed by trained practitioners, with close patient monitoring, can be beneficial.
-Within the intensive lifestyle intervention group of the Look AHEAD trial, for example, use of a partial meal replacement plan was associated with improvements in diet quality (34).
-The diet choice should be based on the patient's health status and preferences.
+Within the intensive lifestyle intervention group of the Look AHEAD trial, for example, use of a partial meal replacement plan was associated with improvements in diet quality (38).
+The diet choice should be based on the patient's health status and preferences, including a determination of food availability and other cultural circumstances that could affect dietary patterns (39).

-Intensive behavioral lifestyle interventions should include ≥ 16 sessions in 6 months and focus on diet, physical activity, and behavioral strategies to achieve an ~500-750 kcal/day energy deficit.
-Interventions should be provided by trained interventionists in either individual or group sessions (30).
+Intensive behavioral lifestyle interventions should include ≥ 16 sessions in 6 months and focus on dietary changes, physical activity, and behavioral strategies to achieve an $\sim 500-750$ kcal/day energy deficit.
+Interventions should be provided by trained interventionists in either individual or group sessions (34).
+Assessing an individual's motivation level, life circumstances, and willingness to implement lifestyle changes to achieve weight loss should be considered along with medical status when weight-loss interventions are recommended and initiated (27).

-Patients with type 2 diabetes who are overweight or obese and have lost weight during the 6-month intensive behavioral lifestyle intervention should be enrolled in long-term (\geq 1 year) comprehensive weight-loss maintenance programs that provide at least monthly contact with a trained interventionist and focus on ongoing monitoring of body weight (weekly or more frequently) and/or other self-monitoring strategies such as tracking intake, steps, etc.; continued consumption of a reduced-calorie diet; and participation in high levels of physical activity (200-300 min/ week (35).
-Some commercial and proprietary weight-loss programs have shown promising weight-loss results (36).
+Patients with type 2 diabetes and overweight or obesity who have lost weight during a 6-month intensive behavioral lifestyle intervention should be enrolled in long-term (≥ 1 year) comprehensive weight-loss maintenance programs that provide at least monthly contact with a trained interventionist and focus on ongoing monitoring of body weight (weekly or more frequently) and/or other self-monitoring strategies such as tracking intake, steps, etc.; continued consumption of a reduced-calorie diet; and participation in high levels of physical activity (200-300 min/week) (40).
+Some commercial and proprietary weight-loss programs have shown promising weight-loss results (41).

-When provided by trained practitioners in medical care settings with close medical monitoring, short-term (3-month) interventions that use very low-calorie diets (defined as \leq 800 kcal/day) and total meal replacements may achieve greater short-term weight loss (10%-15%) than intensive behavioral lifestyle interventions that typically achieve 5% weight loss.
-However, weight regain following the cessation of very low-calorie diets is greater than following intensive behavioral lifestyle interventions unless a long-term comprehensive weight-loss maintenance program is provided (37,38).
+When provided by trained practitioners in medical care settings with close medical monitoring, short-term (3-month) interventions that use very low-calorie diets (defined as ≤800 kcal/day) and total meal replacements may achieve greater short-term weight loss (10-15%) than intensive behavioral lifestyle interventions that typically achieve 5% weight loss.
+However, weight regain following the cessation of very low-calorie diets is greater than regain following intensive behavioral lifestyle interventions unless a long-term comprehensive weight-loss maintenance program is provided (42,43).